epfl-ada/ada-2024-project-insightmasters24/README.md

 The distribution of age among actors by gender over time highlighted trends regarding age group distribution among female and male actors, reflecting the roles and representation of male and female characters in cinema.
 The distribution of movie release languages was mainly dominated by English, so we decided to focus our study primarily on these movies to avoid a significant data imbalance.

-#### Identifying Features of Interest for Our Models in Milestone 3
+#### Identifying Features of Interest for Our Models

 To capture the parameters most correlated with revenue, we plotted the correlation matrix with the most prominent movie genres, actor ethnicities, and genders.
 We created dummy variables for each of these classes, which will also be useful in training our models.
-More statistical analysis for causal inference is expected for Project M3.

 ### Models and Answers to Scientific Questions (M3)